TCRAKN/ESP8266-Coingecko/README.md

 You can modify the sketch quite easily to retrieve data from Coinmarketcap.com etc...

 I2C 128x64 OLED wired to D1 & D2 of the WeMos/Node MCU boards.
-D1 - SCK, D2 - SDA.
+D1 - SCL, D2 - SDA.
 Wire OLED Power to 3.3V on ESP board and GND to GND.